reviewboard/reviewboard/docs/manual/glossary.rst

    Review Group
    Review Groups
-       A group of users, often a team or set of owners on a component, that can be assigned as a targetted reviewer for a review request.
+       A group of users, often a team or set of owners on a component, that can be assigned as a targeted reviewer for a review request.

    Review Request
    Review Requests
        A review request is a collection of assets (such as source code, documents, and test data) and information (such as a summary, description, testing, and branch information) put up for review.

+   Site Directory
+   Site Directories
+       A file path on the server representing a Review Board install.

+       This contains Review Board configuration, data files, logs, uploaded file attachments, and static media files (CSS, JavaScript, images).

    Unified Diff
        A type of :term:`diff file` designed to be easy to parse and easy